 API Security

-API Security with Zuplo and Akamai
+API Security with AAM

 The API is the business.
 Payment flows, customer data, AI agents, partner integrations — all of it runs over APIs.
 Traditional WAFs were built for web applications, not APIs, and the attack surface is fundamentally different: threats are behavioral, endpoints multiply faster than anyone tracks, and a single misconfigured route can expose an entire database.
-Zuplo and Akamai address this from two complementary directions — enforcement at the gateway, and continuous visibility across the full API estate.
+AAM and Akamai address this from two complementary directions — enforcement at the gateway, and continuous visibility across the full API estate.

 of organizations suffered an API security incident last year